calimero-network/core/crates/network/README.md

 - Key Events:
   - `Discovered`: Peers found through the rendezvous server
   - `RegisterFailed`/`DiscoverFailed`: Issues with rendezvous operations
+- Namespace Usage:
+  - Current Implementation:
+    - Uses a single, global namespace defined in the configuration (currently `/calimero/devnet/global`)
+    - All peers in the network register and discover using this shared namespace
+  - Future Plan:
+    - Namespace will be set to match the `context_id`
+    - This change will allow for more granular peer discovery based on specific contexts or networks
+    - Peers will be able to register and discover others within the same context, improving network segmentation and efficiency

 ### Data Exchange Protocols